BRITS IN DENVER

 Drink water as Colorado's dry climate can dehydrate you more easily.

-If older kids.
-Standardised tests such as GCSEs count towards college credit.
-My son got into cu Boulder with gcse and as levels
+If you are bringing older kids over, .standardized tests such as GCSEs count towards college credit.
+My son got into cu Boulder with GCSE and A levels

 I wish I had known you couldn't get decent bacon.

 I wish I knew interrupting meant you were rude not you were just really into the conversation

 Coupons!
 No one here pays sticker price.
 Signing up for eg Gap emails you can get 40% off.

 I wish I knew about space A (if you are military you can hitchhike on a military plane that fly back and forth from Europe for free).
 And that I could fly to Europe for free (I think if you are British military you can too).

 I wish I knew healthcare here is more a business than actual healthcare.
 Do use the dental insurance though and enjoy the very regular teeth cleaning - and deflect conversation about British teeth for the first few visits.

 As a mother I wish I knew how afraid of germs and colds etc people are

 If you have kids always always ask before letting your kids play at someone's house if they have guns and if they're stored safely.
 So many people here keep loaded guns in drawers under beds etc. even people you would never expect to